 THE ARTIST’S STATEMENT

-Self-creation is most important to Monique.
+Self-creation is the most important kind of creating to Monique.
 “It is a conscious work of restoration and rising above the limits of ordinary experiences, a sort of climbing above the ego”.
-Taken from “The Road Less Travelled”, by Scott M. Peck.
+Taken from “The Road Less Travelled”, by the late M. Scott Peck.

 Having discovered later in life that Monique had the gift of Dyslexia, helped her understand why she can express herself better with Art and Music than with words, whether written or spoken.

-Art and music have helped her exorcize her fears and her sadness and heal a difficult past that had haunted her in her childhood and adult life for years.
+Art and music have helped her exorcise her fears and her sadness and heal a difficult past that had haunted her in her childhood and adult life for years.

-Monique is never very far from her paint brushes or her guitar and piano.
+Monique is never very far from her paint brushes, her guitar and piano.
 Her later years have become full of joy and what was once hell, has now become heaven on earth.